dlr-eoc/ukis-min_creds/min_creds/README.md

 * Easy to deploy - its just one binary (but it is dynamically linked)
 * Usage gets equally distributed over all credentials of a service
 * Lease persistence across restarts
+* Waiting clients are served in the order of their requests

 **Why this implementation?**